Dressed in fiery orange regalia trimmed with vibrant purples and blues, Alicia Aldaz strutted down the runway at Squires Student Center.

 When funding that initially helped other Indigenous students go to college fell through for Aldaz, her life took a different turn.
 Immediately, she began searching for jobs, regularly working three at a time throughout her school career.

 During her senior year, she became pregnant with her son and left school to care for him.
 She earned her certified nursing assistance license and for almost 10 years, worked in hospice care.
-During that time, she married her partner, had another child, and adopted her two stepchildren.
+During that time, she married her partner, had another child, and welcomed two stepchildren with all of her heart.
 She spent years moving around the country competitively singing and dancing at powwows with her family.

 When her ex-husband’s job led her family back to Virginia, she felt pulled to return to Virginia Tech to "prove to herself and her children" that she could finish her college degree.
 Upon her arrival, she discovered her major no longer existed, and decided to pursue a degree in history.